-Snoquera Falls Trail is a 3.6 mile lightly trafficked loop trail located near Enumclaw, WA that features a waterfall and is rated as moderate.
+Snoquera Falls Trail is a 3.6 mile lightly trafficked loop trail located near Enumclaw, Washington that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, and backpacking and is accessible from June until October.
 Dogs are also able to use this trail.